Arrays

 var total = 0.0;

-arrayList.forEach(function (element) { total += element; });
+arrayList.forEach(function (element) { total += element; });the frida server generates an error:

 Working with array of Objects is like working with native types, with the exception that a position in the Array can be null, so it must be taken in consideration when the script is being developed, as in the following example: